-This tunnel acts as an intermediary between your device and a remote VPN server, so all the data that is transmitted during a VPN session is heavily encrypted and nobody can read it.
+This tunnel acts as an intermediary between your device and a remote VPN server, so all the data that is transmitted during a VPN session is solidly encrypted, and no one can read it.

 What is more, to be able to read your data, a hacker or snooper must actually know that the data is coming from you, and since a VPN disguises your IP address, this also becomes impossible.

-Is it safe to use VPN with hotel WiFi?
+Is it safe to use a VPN with hotel WiFi?

-Yes, using VPN with hotel WiFi is absolutely safe.
+Yes, using a VPN with hotel WiFi is safe.

-Firstly, a VPN is absolutely legal technology and nobody can restrict you from utilizing it.
+Firstly, a VPN is completely legal technology, and nobody can restrict you from taking advantage of it.

-Secondly, VPNs are great tools for data protection in such unsecure environment as a guest WiFi network.
+Secondly, VPNs are great tools for data protection in an unsecure environment, such as a guest WiFi network.

-So with a VPN, you can enjoy your favorite Internet activities without worrying about your online safety.
+So with a VPN, you can enjoy your favorite Internet activities without worrying that someone compromises your online safety.

-Can a hotel monitor what sites you visit if you use VPN?
+Can a hotel monitor what sites you visit if you use a VPN?